AJTJ/mempool/README.md

 ## What is this?
 - This is an implementation of multiple mempool data structure strategies commonly used in high-throughput systems.
+It includes Criterion benches.

 ## Usage
 - `cargo bench`